 SUMMARY

 Like the Uneekor EYE XO, the QED is an overhead launch monitor that sits in place in your simulator area.
-It was the original release by Uneekor, providing highl accurate golf ball data at less of a price than traditional commercial alternatives.
+It was the original release by Uneekor, providing high accurate golf ball data at less price than traditional commercial alternatives.

 the QED contains dual infrared cameras that track your club in real time.
-It has two patented technologies: Ball OPTIX and Club OPTIX, which can give you a full replay of your swing and ball flight from analyzing only your hit.
+It has two patented technologies: Ball OPTIX and Club OPTIX, which can fully replay your swing and ball flight from analyzing only your hit.

 Within the Uneekor software, you can see your swing in regular and slow motion.
 You can also buy extra Swing Optix cameras and view your swing from multiple angles.

-Being older than the EYE XO, the QED is both less in price and less in data points.
-When you compare the list of data below and above though, I question whether the QED is a bit outdated for today’s monitors.
+Being older than the EYE XO, the QED is less in price and less in data points.
+When you compare the list of data below and above, though, I question whether the QED is a bit outdated for today’s monitors.

 HOW IT WORKS